Chapter 1 of 9

 The True Cost of False Positives

 A "False Positive" in entrepreneurship is when you believe you have a hit product, but the market disagrees.
-This is the most expensive mistake a founder can make—and it's frighteningly common.
+This is the most expensive mistake a founder can make -- and it's frighteningly common.

 Financial Capital

 Money spent building features nobody asked for.
 Runway burned on code that will never ship.
+Server costs for infrastructure nobody uses.

 Human Capital

 Burnout from working 80-hour weeks on a zombie project.
 Team demoralization.
 Relationship strain.
+The psychological weight of knowing, deep down, that something isn't working but being unable to admit it.

 Opportunity Cost

 Time not spent on a viable idea.
 The startup you could have built if you'd learned faster.
+The career advancement you delayed.
+The relationships you neglected.

 The Delusion